Public Interest Funding Programs

 Pro Bono Project Support

 The Levin Center’s commitment to public service is also manifested through its financial assistance to students who incur expenses related to their volunteer efforts.
-Over the past few years, we have sent students to assist clients and organizations in New Orleans, LA; Miami, FL; Atlanta, GA; and San Diego, CA over the winter and spring breaks.
-Students have received up to $750 each for travel expenses.
+Over the past few years, we have sent students to assist clients and organizations in New Orleans, LA; Detroit, MI; St. Louis, MO; El Paso, TX, and Eureka, CA over spring breaks.
+Students receive funds to cover travel and lodging.